Christopher Morel Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.87).

-- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (59 total, 1.1 per game).
+- The Padres give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).

-- Wacha makes the start for the Padres, his 11th of the season.
-He is 5-1 with a 3.45 ERA and 49 strikeouts in 57 1/3 innings pitched.
+- Darvish makes the start for the Padres, his 11th of the season.
+He is 3-4 with a 4.61 ERA and 59 strikeouts through 56 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the New York Yankees, when he tossed seven innings, allowing two earned runs while giving up five hits.
+- His last time out came on Sunday against the New York Yankees, when the right-hander went 2 2/3 innings, surrendering seven earned runs while giving up seven hits.

+- The 36-year-old has amassed a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.